-This is why it’s often taken by female bodybuilders and athletes who want the muscle-building benefits of steroids, without turning into jacked versions of Steve Buscemi:
+This is why it’s often taken by female bodybuilders and athletes who want the muscle-building benefits of steroids without turning into jacked gargoyles.

-That said, there’s scant long-term research on how steroids affect women (and very little on how they affect men), so it’s impossible to know what the consequences would be of taking Winstrol for years on end.
+That said, there’s scant long-term research on how steroids affect women (and very little on how they affect men), so it’s impossible to know what Winstrol side effects women would experience if they took it for years on end.

-It’s likely that if a woman took Winstrol for long enough or at a high enough dose, she’d still experience some masculinizing side effects.
+It’s likely that if a woman took Winstrol for long enough or at a high enough dose, she’d still experience many masculinizing side effects.
 That’s just part and parcel of taking steroids.

 You see, a major problem with many steroids is that although they increase muscle growth, they also increase estrogen levels in the body.